Frobeniusnorm/AcademicTextEstimator/README.md

 # AcademicalPaperEstimator
 Project for my linguistic pragmatics seminar.
 A program which uses Corpus data (in this repository a sample of the COCA word frequency list) to rate a given text on how academical it is by its vocabulary.
+The paper that was written on the results generated with this program is called ["Importance of vocabulary for categorizing academic texts"](https://github.com/Frobeniusnorm/AcademicTextEstimator/blob/main/paper.pdf)
 ## Use
 You need Java 8 or higher installed on your computer.
 Then you can either build the project yourself or just use the precompiled jar.
 ### Precompiled Executable